PHOENIXCONTACT/Application-Developer-Training/chapter-1-basics.md

 ![3.
 Reincarnate the failed services](./chapter-1/commandCenterModules.png)

 ### I cannot find a resource in the add dialog
-If you cannot find an expectet Ressource in the "Add Resource" - Dialog, this is usually because the the reference to the corresponding assembly has not been loaded.
+If you cannot find an expected resource in the Add Resource dialog, this is usually because the reference to the corresponding assembly has not been loaded.
-Moryx use reflection to scan the public classes that inherits from Resource.
-The Scan is only made for Ressources in the AppDomain (In this case PencilFactory.App)
+Moryx uses reflection to scan the public classes that inherit from Resource.
+The scan is only performed for resources in the current AppDomain (in this case PencilFactory.App).

-To fix the problem you should use the UI from Visual Studio and Check the Referece you need.
+To fix the problem, you should add any missing project or package references and then check again if the resource you expected is now found.